TT News Agency

-TT News Agency (Swedish: TT Nyhetsbyrån or simply TT; formerly Tidningarnas Telegrambyrå until 2013) is a Swedish news agency, the largest in Scandinavia, owned jointly by the country's newspapers and the media groups behind them.
+TT News Agency (Swedish: TT Nyhetsbyrån or simply TT; formerly Tidningarnas Telegrambyrå until 2013, translates to The newspapers' telegram bureau) is a Swedish news agency, the largest in Scandinavia, owned jointly by the country's newspapers and the media groups behind them.
 TT's services are used as the exclusive source of national news by many local media outlets.

 TT News Agency is the national wire service in Sweden with a history dating back to the 1920s.
 TT News Agency provides news articles, images, video and infographics to Sweden's media outlets, companies and public authorities.

 TT News Agency is ranked as one of Europe's most profitable news agencies.
 The number of employees is, as of 2018, 208 people.
-TT News Agency is privately owned by the largest Swedish media houses and stands absolutely free from any government, religious or political spheres.
-CEO and Editor in chief is Jonas Eriksson.
+TT News Agency is privately owned by the largest Swedish media houses and stands free from any government, religious or political spheres.
+CEO and Editor in chief is Per-Anders Broberg.

 TT represent the photographer Lennart Nilsson.

 TT has won several awards such as Stora Journalistpriset, Årets Bild among others.